bradchristie/taminations-flutter/assets/c3a/polly_wally.md

 # Polly Wally

-Starting formation - Generalized Columns.
+From Generalized Columns:

-Ends 1/4 To Promenade, Step Ahead, Turn another 1/4 toward their initial turning direction, and adjust to end in Parallel Lines.
+Ends turn 1/4 To Promenade, Step Ahead, turn another 1/4 toward their initial turning direction, and adjust to end in Parallel Lines.
 Centers turn 1/4 To Promenade, Step Ahead, turn 1/4 To Promenade, and Step Ahead (to become Leaders in Parallel Lines).